 Page speed can have a significant effect on WooCommerce SEO.
 Here’s what you need to know about Page Speed SEO.
 Slow loading times can hurt your store’s User Experience (UX) and lead to higher bounce rates.
 Google also considers page speed in its ranking factors.

 This is why we recommend testing the performance of your WooCommerce site regularly.
-Installing a well-trusted database optimization plugin can also help on both small and large sites.
+Installing a well-trusted database optimization plugin can help on large sites.
+All sites could benefit from the proper speed optimization plugins (free and paid options abound).
 There are a handful of tools that you can use for this process, including Google PageSpeed Insights:

 The tool will assess your site and provide a performance report when you enter your URL.
 It includes an overall grade as well as key metrics, such as Core Web Vitals and your speed index:

 You can also find a list of suggestions for improving your online store.
 The specific recommendations will depend on your site.
 However, there are a handful of common solutions you can utilize for performance optimization.

 For more, check out our WooCommerce Performance Optimization Guide for all the tips and best practices you need to speed up your store.

 SEO spam and hacks can lead to Google flagging your site, hurting your WooCommerce SEO.
 Therefore, ensuring that you adequately protect your website data is essential.

 There are a plethora of security best practices you can follow to safeguard your online store.
 Firstly, to determine the current status of your site, we recommend conducting a security audit.

 It’s also essential to use quality, actively maintained WordPress themes and plugins and update them whenever possible.
 This diligence can prevent bugs and other vulnerabilities within your store.